A R T I S T

 The physical form of my digitally composed work may be archival pigment print, transfer print, or mixed media.
 In digitally printed work my goal is to produce a work on paper, an artifact incorporating all the finesse and obsession with surface of traditional printmaking.
 The resulting images have a mysterious hybrid quality that is often taken for silkscreen or lithography.

 Recently I have begun a shift away from printmaking towards more direct processes, using mixed media on Venetian plaster and pure painting.
 In going back to what are in some ways traditional image media I am still very interested in what I think of as “photographicness.”
 This is a relatively modern phenomena, in which photography, which originally set out to imitate life and “painting from life,” has now become our visual reference point as a global culture.
 How does a way of seeing that is mediated by incredibly complex technology enter into our psychology as a collective/yet personal emotional filter?
 How does it influence our sense of what is “real,” “personal” or “authentic?”
 How do the qualities of surface in the daily interface of screens, phones, camera and facsimile begin to define what is beauty in other media?
 These are some of the questions guiding my work.

 S E L E C T E D E X H I B I T I O N S

-- 2017 SAM Gallery “Industrial Strength,” Three-person show, Seattle, Washington (Upcoming, September)
+- 2017 SAM Gallery “Industrial Strength,” Three-person show, Seattle, Washington

 - 2017 Chittendon Locks Centennial, “Splash,” (Group/Invitational), Seattle, Washington